ComputationalPhysiology/instant/doc/sphinx/source/installation.rst

        - ``SUBPROCESS``

            Uses pipes.
-Not OFED-fork safe on Python 2.
+Not OFED-fork safe on Python 2 unless subprocess32 has been installed.
 Default.

        - ``OS_SYSTEM``

            Uses temporary files.
 Probably OFED-fork safe.

-       - ``COMMANDS``

-           Uses pipes.
-Possibly OFED-fork safe on some machines.
-           Does not work on Windows.

 .. warning:: OFED-fork safe system call method might be required to
              avoid crashes on OFED-based (InfiniBand) clusters!
+             If using python 2, installing subprocess32 is recommended.